na-na-hi/renget/archive/oypro.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Empty | A vacant inventory slot
+1. Dense Rocks x3 | Does 2 true damage to a target, is lobbed.
 2. Ban Seed | Causes Disabled upon consumption
 3. Sleep Seed | Causes Sleep on consumption.
 4. Apple | Gives +2 to any outside-combat-action.